North Carolina Loyalists

 During the war Loyalist militia soldiers served many of the same purposes for the British as Patriots did for the Continental armies, using their local knowledge “as scouts, spies, messengers, guides and waggoners.”[14]
 When the British invaded North Carolina in 1781, many Tories were emboldened to rise and join them, such as Col. John Pyle of Chatham County.
 He had returned to farming after escaping captivity in the aftermath of the Battle of Moore’s Creek Bridge.
 In 1781 he led 300 men toward Cornwallis’ camp, but they did not make it.
 Around this time, three of seven Dobbs County state militia regiments defected to the British.[15]

-Col. Samuel Bryant, from the Shallow Ford area west of modern Winston-Salem, was able to raise around 800 Loyalist militia—for comparison, that is as many as the number of N.C.
+Col. Samuel Bryan, from the Shallow Ford area west of modern Winston-Salem, was able to raise around 800 Loyalist militia—for comparison, that is as many as the number of N.C.
 Patriots who fought at the Battle of Guilford Court House.
-His force conducted numerous anti-Whig actions from his local area down into South Carolina.
+His force conducted anti-rebel actions from his local area down into South Carolina.

 No doubt the most famous, or infamous, Tory in North Carolina was David Fanning.
 Starting out as an independent partisan leader, in the Summer of 1781 he was named a colonel in charge of Loyalist militia in two counties by the British.
 Along with actions considered war crimes today, such as the murder of Andrew Balfour in his home in front of his young daughter, Fanning also pulled off one of the most daring raids anywhere in the war, kidnapping the governor.